 There’s a lot that I love about Bristol, and one of them is the beautiful nature which lies just outside of the city centre.
 Bristol is a modern city, one of the biggest in the country, and there are so many things to do in the city that you’ll be able to keep yourself busy throughout your time here!

 However, only a short drive away from Bristol is jaw-dropping nature such as Cheddar Gorge, and the charming villages of the Cotswolds.
+If you’re looking for date ideas in Bristol, this epic nature is incredibly romantic.

 And it’s all so close – you can be in the picturesque Mendip Hills just 20 minutes after leaving the city centre!
 Around half an hour drive is the Bristol coastline, with towns like Avonmouth, Portishead and Weston-Super-Mare.